Top of main content

 Saving and investing for expats

-Aside from accessibility, perhaps the biggest benefit of having a savings account is that it's safe.
-Savings accounts offer a secure place to store your capital whilst earning a fixed rate of interest.
-Some savings accounts allow cash to be deposited and withdrawn at any time, meaning it's always available for emergencies.
+Perhaps the biggest benefit of having a savings account is that it's safe.
+Savings accounts offer a secure place to store your capital while earning a fixed rate of interest.

 For expats in particular, exchange rate fluctuations can also have a big impact on your savings and investments.
 To avoid any adverse effects, make sure you have a savings account in your most frequently used currency.
 If you travel a lot or live in several places, consider saving in a range of currencies.